nav-D/book-keep/README.md

     npm start

-Following env variables can be setup :
+Following env variables can be setup in a `yourfile.env`:

 - **_API_PORT_** : The port at which the server listens to requests.
 Default is 3000.
 - **_MONGO_HOST_** : Mongo Host to connect to.
 Default is 'localhost'.